C Function Summary

 Categorized list of Control-C library functions

-The routines described in the C Function Glossary facilitate control of the hardware on the PDQ controller, including the digital I/O lines, RS232/485 serial communications ports, and battery-backed real-time clock (also called the "watch").
+The routines described here facilitate control of the hardware on the PDQ controller, including the digital I/O lines, RS232/485 serial communications ports, and battery-backed real-time clock (also called the "watch").
 Built-in high level I/O drivers control the processor’s Analog-To-Digital (ATD) converter, Pulse-Width-Modulated (PWM) output port (PORTP), and timer-controlled I/O implemented by the Enhanced Capture Timer on PORTT.
 The timer-controlled ECT subsystem includes Input Captures (IC), Output Compares (OC), pulse accumulators, a modulus down-counter, and a free-running counter (TCNT).
 Additional drivers control the fast 3-wire SPI (Serial Peripheral Interface) and the 2-wire IIC (Inter-IC) serial ports; these clocked serial buses enable the processor to communicate with multiple peripheral devices.
 In addition, the routines provide complete control over the built-in multitasking executive, heap memory manager, interrupt handling capabilities, and operating system features including autostarting of your application program.

 ANALOG.h

-| ATD0_7_RESULTS | ATDMultiple | ATDSample |
+ATD0_7_RESULTS | ATDMultiple | ATDSample |

-| ATD8_15_RESULTS | ATDOff | ATDSingle |
+ATD8_15_RESULTS | ATDOff | ATDSingle |

-| ATDDigitalInputs | ATDOn | ATDStartSample |
+ATDDigitalInputs | ATDOn | ATDStartSample |

 ARRAY.h

-| ARRAYBASE | CopyArray | FillArray |
+ARRAYBASE | CopyArray | FillArray |

-| ArrayBase | DELETED | FORTH_ARRAY |
+ArrayBase | DELETED | FORTH_ARRAY |

-| ARRAYFETCH | Deleted | NUMCOLUMNS |
+ARRAYFETCH | Deleted | NUMCOLUMNS |

-| ArrayFetch | DIM | NUMDIMENSIONS |
+ArrayFetch | DIM | NUMDIMENSIONS |

-| ARRAYMEMBER | Dimensioned | NUMROWS |
+ARRAYMEMBER | Dimensioned | NUMROWS |

-| ArrayMember | FARRAYFETCH | SIZEOFMEMBER |
+ArrayMember | FARRAYFETCH | SIZEOFMEMBER |

-| ARRAYSIZE | FArrayFetch | SWAPARRAYS |
+ARRAYSIZE | FArrayFetch | SWAPARRAYS |

-| ARRAYSTORE | FARRAYSTORE | SwapArrays |
+ARRAYSTORE | FARRAYSTORE | SwapArrays |

-| ArrayStore | FArrayStore | |
+ArrayStore | FArrayStore | |

-| COPYARRAY | FILLARRAY |
+COPYARRAY | FILLARRAY |

 HCS12REGS.h

-| PORTAD0 | PORTJ_DIRECTION | PORTP_IN |
+PORTAD0 | PORTJ_DIRECTION | PORTP_IN |

-| PORTAD0_MODE | PORTM | PORTT |
+PORTAD0_MODE | PORTM | PORTT |

-| PORTAD1 | PORTM_DIRECTION | PORTT_DIRECTION |
+PORTAD1 | PORTM_DIRECTION | PORTT_DIRECTION |

-| PORTAD1_MODE | PORTP | PORTT_IN |
+PORTAD1_MODE | PORTP | PORTT_IN |

-| PORTJ | PORTP_DIRECTION | |
+PORTJ | PORTP_DIRECTION | |

 See the HCS12REGS.h file.
 All registers are named using the standard names as described in the Motorola documentation.
-The names in this table are synonyms for control of on-board digital I/O. | ||
+The names in this table are synonyms for control of on-board digital I/O. |

 HEAP.h

-| DEFAULT_HEAPEND | INIT_DEFAULT_HEAP | ToHeap |
+DEFAULT_HEAPEND | INIT_DEFAULT_HEAP | ToHeap |

-| DEFAULT_HEAPSTART | IsHeap | TransferHeapItem |
+DEFAULT_HEAPSTART | IsHeap | TransferHeapItem |

-| DupHeapItem | ResizeHandle | |
+DupHeapItem | ResizeHandle | |

-| FromHeap | Room |
+FromHeap | Room |

 INTERRUPT.h

-| ATD0_ID | ECT5_ID | PULSE_B_OVERFLOW_ID |
+ATD0_ID | ECT5_ID | PULSE_B_OVERFLOW_ID |

-| ATD1_ID | ECT6_ID | PWM_SHUTDOWN_ID |
+ATD1_ID | ECT6_ID | PWM_SHUTDOWN_ID |

-| ATTACH | ECT7_ID | RTI_ID |
+ATTACH | ECT7_ID | RTI_ID |

-| Attach | ECT_OVERFLOW_ID | SCI0_ID |
+Attach | ECT_OVERFLOW_ID | SCI0_ID |

-| CLOCK_MONITOR_ID | ENABLE_INTERRUPTS | SCI1_ID |
+CLOCK_MONITOR_ID | ENABLE_INTERRUPTS | SCI1_ID |

-| COP_ID | IIC_ID | SELF_CLOCK_ID |
+COP_ID | IIC_ID | SELF_CLOCK_ID |

-| COUNTER_UNDERFLOW_ID | IRQ_ID | SPI0_ID |
+COUNTER_UNDERFLOW_ID | IRQ_ID | SPI0_ID |

-| DISABLE_INTERRUPTS | PLL_LOCK_ID | SPI1_ID |
+DISABLE_INTERRUPTS | PLL_LOCK_ID | SPI1_ID |

-| ECT0_ID | PORTH_ID | SPI2_ID |
+ECT0_ID | PORTH_ID | SPI2_ID |

-| ECT1_ID | PORTJ_ID | SWI_ID |
+ECT1_ID | PORTJ_ID | SWI_ID |

-| ECT2_ID | PORTP_ID | TRAP_ID |
+ECT2_ID | PORTP_ID | TRAP_ID |

-| ECT3_ID | PULSE_A_EDGE_ID | XIRQ_ID |
+ECT3_ID | PULSE_A_EDGE_ID | XIRQ_ID |

-| ECT4_ID | PULSE_A_OVERFLOW_ID |
+ECT4_ID | PULSE_A_OVERFLOW_ID |

 IOACCESS.h

-| FromIO | IOFetchLong | SmartIOFetchChar |
+FromIO | IOFetchLong | SmartIOFetchChar |

-| FromSmartIO | IOSetBits | SmartIOFetchFloat |
+FromSmartIO | IOSetBits | SmartIOFetchFloat |

-| IOChangeBits | IOStoreChar | SmartIOFetchInt |
+IOChangeBits | IOStoreChar | SmartIOFetchInt |

-| IOClearBits | IOStoreFloat | SmartIOFetchLong |
+IOClearBits | IOStoreFloat | SmartIOFetchLong |

-| IOFetchChar | IOStoreInt | ToIO |
+IOFetchChar | IOStoreInt | ToIO |

-| IOFetchFloat | IOStoreLong | ToIORegister |
+IOFetchFloat | IOStoreLong | ToIORegister |

-| IOFetchInt | IOSetBits |
+IOFetchInt | IOSetBits |

 MEMORY.h

-| AddXaddrOffset | FetchInt | StoreFloatProtected |
+AddXaddrOffset | FetchInt | StoreFloatProtected |

-| CalcChecksum | FetchLong | StoreInt |
+CalcChecksum | FetchLong | StoreInt |

-| CalcChecksumMany | FetchLongProtected | StoreLong |
+CalcChecksumMany | FetchLongProtected | StoreLong |

-| Cat | FillMany | StoreLongProtected |
+Cat | FillMany | StoreLongProtected |

-| ChangeBits | LoadPage | StorePages |
+ChangeBits | LoadPage | StorePages |

-| ClearBits | LoadPages | StringMove |
+ClearBits | LoadPages | StringMove |

-| CmoveMany | ReceiveBinary | ToEEPROM |
+CmoveMany | ReceiveBinary | ToEEPROM |

-| CmoveManyCheck | ReceiveHex | ToFlash |
+CmoveManyCheck | ReceiveHex | ToFlash |

-| CountedString | SetBits | ToFlashMany |
+CountedString | SetBits | ToFlashMany |

-| Dump | StoreChar | ToggleBits |
+Dump | StoreChar | ToggleBits |

-| DumpBinary | StoreEEChar | ToMemory |
+DumpBinary | StoreEEChar | ToMemory |

-| DumpManyS2 | StoreEEFloat | ToXFlash |
+DumpManyS2 | StoreEEFloat | ToXFlash |

-| FetchChar | StoreEEInt | XaddrDifference |
+FetchChar | StoreEEInt | XaddrDifference |

-| FetchFloat | StoreEELong | |
+FetchFloat | StoreEELong | |

-| FetchFloatProtected | StoreFloat |
+FetchFloatProtected | StoreFloat |

 MTASKER.h

-| Activate | InitElapsedTime | SEND |
+Activate | InitElapsedTime | Send |

-| ACTIVATE | InstallMultitasker | Send |
+ACTIVATE | InstallMultitasker | SERIAL |

-| ASLEEP | KillTask | SERIAL |
+ASLEEP | KillTask | SERIAL1_RESOURCE |

-| AWAKE | MAILBOX | SERIAL1_RESOURCE |
+AWAKE | MAILBOX | SERIAL2_RESOURCE |

-| BuildTask | MicrosecDelay | SERIAL2_RESOURCE |
+BuildTask | MicrosecDelay | SPI_RESOURCE |

-| BUILD_C_TASK | MsecTimeslicePeriod | SPI_RESOURCE |
+BUILD_C_TASK | MsecTimeslicePeriod | StartTimeslicer |

-| CountToMsec | Pause | StartTimeslicer |
+CountToMsec | Pause | StopTimeslicer |

-| FMAILBOX | ReadElapsedSeconds | StopTimeslicer |
+FetchTSCount | ReadElapsedSeconds | TIMESLICE_COUNT |

-| FORTH_TASK | RECEIVE | TIMESLICE_COUNT |
+FMAILBOX | RECEIVE | TryToFSend |

-| FRECEIVE | Receive | TryToFSend |
+FORTH_TASK | Receive | TryToGet |

-| FReceive | RELEASE | TryToGet |
+FRECEIVE | RELEASE | TryToSend |

-| FSEND | Release | TryToSend |
+FReceive | Release | TRY_TO_FSEND |

-| FSend | RELEASE_AFTER_LINE | TRY_TO_FSEND |
+FSEND | RELEASE_AFTER_LINE | TRY_TO_GET |

-| GET | RELEASE_ALWAYS | TRY_TO_GET |
+FSend | RELEASE_ALWAYS | TRY_TO_SEND |

-| Get | RELEASE_NEVER | TRY_TO_SEND |
+GET | RELEASE_NEVER | WaitTilMatch |

-| Halt | RESOURCE | WaitTilMatch |
+Get | RESOURCE | |

 NUMBERS.h

-| FILL_FIELD | LEFT_PLACES | RANDOM_SEED |
+FILL_FIELD | LEFT_PLACES | RANDOM_SEED |

-| FIXED | MANTISSA_PLACES | RIGHT_PLACES |
+FIXED | MANTISSA_PLACES | RIGHT_PLACES |

-| FLOATING | NO_SPACES | SCIENTIFIC |
+FLOATING | NO_SPACES | SCIENTIFIC |

-| FPtoString | PrintFP | TRAILING_ZEROS |
+FPtoString | PrintFP | TRAILING_ZEROS |

-| FP_FORMAT | Random | |
+FP_FORMAT | Random | |

-| FRandom | RandomGaussian |
+FRandom | RandomGaussian |

 OPSYSTEM.h

-| Abort | EnableBootVectors | SetBootVector |
+Abort | EnableBootVectors | SetBootVector |

-| BreakAll | Execute | StandardReset |
+BreakAll | Execute | StandardReset |

-| Breakpoint | InitVitalIRQsOnCold | StatusAtStartup |
+Breakpoint | InitVitalIRQsOnCold | StatusAtStartup |

-| CheckstartDisable | IsAutostart | SysAbort |
+CheckstartDisable | IsAutostart | SysAbort |

-| CheckstartEnable | IsPriorityAutostart | Version |
+CheckstartEnable | IsPriorityAutostart | Version |

-| ClearBootVectors | LoadPagesAtStartup | Warm |
+ClearBootVectors | LoadPagesAtStartup | Warm |

-| Cold | NoAutostart | WriteEnable |
+Cold | NoAutostart | WriteEnable |

-| ColdOnReset | NoStatusAtStartup | WriteProtect |
+ColdOnReset | NoStatusAtStartup | WriteProtect |

-| DisableBootVectors | NoVitalIRQInit |
+DisableBootVectors | NoVitalIRQInit |

 PWM.h

-| PWM01 | PWMConcatenate | PWMLeftAlign |
+PWM01 | PWMConcatenate | PWMLeftAlign |

-| PWM23 | PWMCounterRead | PWMPeriodRead |
+PWM23 | PWMCounterRead | PWMPeriodRead |

-| PWM45 | PWMCounterWrite | PWMPeriodWrite |
+PWM45 | PWMCounterWrite | PWMPeriodWrite |

-| PWM67 | PWMDisable | PWMPrescaler |
+PWM67 | PWMDisable | PWMPrescaler |

-| PWM_CLOCKA | PWMDisableMultiple | PWMScaledClock |
+PWM_CLOCKA | PWMDisableMultiple | PWMScaledClock |

-| PWM_CLOCKB | PWMDutyRead | PWMScaler |
+PWM_CLOCKB | PWMDutyRead | PWMScaler |

-| PWMActiveHigh | PWMDutyWrite | PWMSeparate |
+PWMActiveHigh | PWMDutyWrite | PWMSeparate |

-| PWMActiveLow | PWMEnable | PWMSetup |
+PWMActiveLow | PWMEnable | PWMSetup |

-| PWMCenterAlign | PWMEnableMultiple | PWMUnscaledClock |
+PWMCenterAlign | PWMEnableMultiple | PWMUnscaledClock |

 SEGMENTS.h

-| KERNEL_ARRAY_ADDR | SEG_ARRAY_BASE_ADDR | SEG_VARSTART |
+KERNEL_ARRAY_ADDR | SEG_ARRAY_BASE_ADDR | SEG_VARSTART |

-| KERNEL_ID | SEG_ARRAY_ENTRY | SEG_XNFA |
+KERNEL_ID | SEG_ARRAY_ENTRY | SEG_XNFA |

-| REQUIRED_SEGMENTS_MAX | SEG_CODE_XBASE | SEGMENT_STRUCT |
+REQUIRED_SEGMENTS_MAX | SEG_CODE_XBASE | SEGMENT_STRUCT |

-| SEG_ARRAY_ADDR | SEG_EEVARSTART | SEGMENTS_MAX |
+SEG_ARRAY_ADDR | SEG_EEVARSTART | SEGMENTS_MAX |

 SERIAL.h